Notes on the Geography of Zimbabwe: From Harare to Masvingo

 People buy firewood in posh American suburbs, but the wood there isn't hacked by axes, as it is here.
 Implication: the woodcutter can't afford a sharp saw, let alone a chainsaw.

 Where's that rural economist when we need him?
-Here's the problem: who can pay $4 for 50 pounds of potatoes?
+Here's the problem: who can pay $4 for 25 pounds of potatoes?
 Answer: not the people who live around here.
-Translation: the buyers are people rich enough to drive cars.
+The buyers are people rich enough to drive cars.

-Despite the good news of traffic jams, the news in the countryside is bad, with lots of former cropland reverting to bush.
+Despite the good news of traffic jams, the news in the countryside is bad, with cropland reverting to bush.

-This is what once made driving in Africa fun: no guard rails.
-It's assumed that you're a big boy and don't need them.
+This, along with strip roads, is what once made driving in Africa fun.
+It's assumed that you're a big boy and don't need guard rails.
 Just don't try it at night after a good time at the pub.

-Sissy stuff.
-Anyway, the bridge is a Callender-Hamilton prefabricated truss that requires no welding.
-The technology was patented in 1935 by the engineer who built Kurdistan's Hamilton Road, which obviously means that the bridge was built sometime after that.
-In this case it's still in use, though on the old road through Beatrice, now bypassed.
+Sissy stuff: this bridge is a Callender-Hamilton prefabricated truss.
+It's special appeal is that it requires no welding.
+The technology was patented in 1935 by the engineer who built Kurdistan's Hamilton Road, which runs east from Erbil to the Iranian border.
+That bridge was not as peaceful as this one, which is on the old road through Beatrice and is now bypassed.

-Power lines run along the road, too.
-Oops: tense correction.
-"Ran."
+Phone lines run along the road, too.
+Oops: tense correction. "ran."

-We're 80 miles from Harare and in Enkeldoorn ("one thorn," referring to a lone, now-vanished Splendid Thorn,or Vachellia robusta).
-The town is now called Chivhu, but the old name survives here at least.
+We're 80 miles from Harare and in Enkeldoorn ("one thorn," referring to a lone, now-vanished splendid thorn, Vachellia robusta).
+The town is now called Chivhu, but the old name survives a bit.